-Flowers (FS II.110) by Warhol is part of a portfolio that consists of ten screenprints that were based on images found in a wallpaper catalogue.
-The Hand Colored Flowers series focuses on Warhol’s fascination with line drawings that place an emphasis on outline more than composition.
-With that being said, Warhol’s application of Dr. Martin’s aniline watercolor dyes instills an element of design with the free flow of colors that bleed beyond the structure of line, evoking a sense of contrast from the Hand Colored Flowers FS II.110 print.
+Flowers (Hand-Colored) 110 by Andy Warhol is part of a portfolio that consists of ten screenprints that were based on images found in a wallpaper catalogue called Interpretive Flower Designs.
+The Flowers (Hand-Colored) series follows Flowers (Black and White), which focuses on Warhol’s fascination with line drawings that place an emphasis on line and composition.
+The Flowers (Hand-Colored) series contains images that are the same as the previous black and white series, but they are filled with color.
+Warhol’s application of Dr. Martin’s aniline watercolor dyes instills an element of design with the free flow of colors, which create a vibrant still life.

-Flowers (Hand Colored) 110 as Part of Andy Warhol’s Larger Body of Work
+Flowers (Hand-Colored) 110 by Andy Warhol as Part of his Larger Body of Work

-The complete set of Warhol’s Flowers (Hand Colored) demonstrates a sense of unity and uniformity as they were all signed with his initials in pencil, then signed again and dated in pencil on the reverse.
+Andy Warhol’s complete portfolio of Flowers (Hand-Colored) along with Flowers (Black and White) demonstrate a sense of unity and uniformity as they were all signed with his initials in pencil, then signed again and dated in pencil on the reverse.
 However, Warhol’s use of hand-colored technique still gives each piece a sense of uniqueness.
-Compared with Warhol`s Flowers series from 1970 the hand colored approach is decidedly a more personal medium that shows Andy`s ability to not shy away from different methods.
+Compared to the artist’s mandrinette-based Flowers series from 1970, the hand-colored approach is decidedly a more personal medium that shows Warhol’s ability to not shy away from different methods.